longnh299/longnh299/README.md

 About Me
 - 🌱 I'm Hoang Long
 - 🎓 I'm currently studying Computer Engineering at Ha Noi University of Science and Technology, Ha Noi (2018-2021)
-- 📫 In my free time, I reading book, listen to music and play game
+- 📫 In my free time, I read book, listen to music and play video game
 - ⚡ Fun fact: This is Fun fast
 - ✉️ How to reach me: hoangglongg299@gmail.com